apache/libcloud/docs/compute/index.rst

 easier.
 It allows you to create a server and runn shell commands on it once the server has been created.

-For more information and exaples, please see the :doc:`deployment page
+For more information and examples, please see the :doc:`deployment page
 </compute/deployment>`.

 Examples